Archive for the 'Programming' Category

 There are no silver bullets for anything in our line of work.
 And to get back to the headline of this post, that also means that there is no best programming language to learn in this year or any other year, ever.
 In your spare time, learn what interests you, learn what right now might be fun for you.
 During your daytime job, you will be forced to learn enough crap that does not interest you at all, so don’t waste your unpaid, personal time on these things.

-For me, playing with yet another Basic dialect has always peeked my interest and always qualified as a good time for me.
-Basic has always been designed for productivity and efficiency, and modern Basic dialects – and there are plenty of them out there – fully support OOP, networking, multithreading, multi-platform development or even 2D/3D game or desktop GUI or web development while at the same time providing execution times on the same level as optimized C. You just have to get over the fact that all so-called professionals in their ignorance and arrogance will laugh at you for using Basic – and not something as horrible as C++ or an “enterprise” language like Java (which does not do one single thing for you that you could not do in, let’s say, FreeBasic, PureBasic or BlitzMax-NG; those Basics even have their compilers written in their own language, as far as I know Java still does not have a compiler that’s written in Java).
+For me, playing with yet another BASIC dialect has always peeked my interest and always qualified as a good time for me.
+Basic has always been designed for productivity and efficiency, and modern BASIC dialects – and there are plenty of them out there – fully support OOP, networking, multi-threading, multi-platform development or even 2D/3D game or desktop GUI or web development while at the same time providing execution times on the same level as optimized C. You just have to get over the fact that all so-called professionals in their ignorance and arrogance will laugh at you for using some BASIC dialect – and not something as horrible as C++ or an “enterprise” language like Java (none of which do one single thing for you that you could not do in, let’s say, FreeBasic, PureBasic or BlitzMax-NG; those BASICs even have their compilers written in their own language, as far as I know Java still does not have a compiler that’s written in Java).

 I also still like to observe the progress of FreePascal, even though I haven’t produced any new Pascal code in years.
 I never understood why developers ran to C instead of Pascal – just like C, Pascal can also be used as an actual system programming language and operating systems have successfully been written in Pascal.
 Pascal also found wide adoption in robotics, for example.
 Compared to Pascal, C is just an ugly, cryptic language in my eyes and ears, and C++ is an order of magnitude uglier than Object Pascal.
 I know that I am not alone in my dislike for those curly braces languages, and many people have filled books with reasons why, for example, C++ is actually a very bad and poorly designed programming language.
 But just like fast food is bad for you, people still keep eating it, no matter how well you make your case against it.